Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 ### 7. Configuration <a name="configuration"></a>
 Configuration options exist in `config.php` as "constants".
 The goal, here, is to redefine each constant to a value reflective of your use of Submitty.
-The provided defaults, while illustrative, will not work.
+The provided defaults, while illustrative, typically will not work.

 **IMPORTANT** -- these lines are treated as actual PHP program code.
 `define` is a function that requires parentheses.
 Inside the parentheses are (usually) string-values arguments, comma separated.
 String values must be enclosed in single or double quotes.
-However, sometimes the value is a whole number or the keywords `true`, `false`, or `null`.
+However, sometimes the value is a whole number or of the keywords `true`, `false`, or `null`.
 These are not string values and therefore are not enclosed in single or double quotes.
 Each line must end with a semicolon.
 Otherwise, the auto feed will throw a syntax or parse error and won't run.